strawberryjello/dotfiles/README.md

   - On Ubuntu (Trusty) terminal: set the Font in `Edit > Profile Preferences > General tab`

+### unite.vim and related plugins

+See the [vim-fastunite installation instructions](https://github.com/rstacruz/vim-fastunite) for the list of plugin dependencies.
+Among the recommended plugins, I left out [unite-tag](https://github.com/tsukkee/unite-tag) because I couldn't think of a use for it yet.

+On OS X, I also installed [the_silver_searcher](https://github.com/ggreer/the_silver_searcher) via Homebrew to speed up grep.

+Note: Leader key is currently set to `,`.

 ### Color schemes

 Preinstalled color schemes are located in `/usr/share/vim/vimXX/colors`.
 Available color schemes can be cycled through by running `:colorscheme<space><Tab>` then hitting `<Tab>` repeatedly.